SharinaS/Cloud-Engineering-Fundamentals/vpn.md

 For managing remote access, AWS Client VPN connects your users to AWS or on-premises resources using a free VPN software client.

+A VPN allows you to connect your AWS cloud resources to your on-premises data center using secure and private sessions with IP Security (IPSec) or Transport Layer Security (TLS) tunnels... since one of the main advantages of having a VPN connection is that you will be able to connect your Amazon VPC to other remote networks securely.

+In other words, AWS Site-to-Site VPN establishes secure and private sessions with IP Security (IPSec) and Transport Layer Security (TLS) tunnels.

 Elastically scales up or down based on user demand.

 ### Enable Connectivity to Other Networks